-- Amendments to IAS 32 Financial Instruments: Presentation and IAS 1 Presentation of Financial Statements Puttable Financial Instruments and Obligations Arising on Liquidation requires putable instruments, and instruments that impose on the entity an obligation to deliver to another party a pro rata share of the net assets of the entity only on liquidation, to be classified as equity if certain conditions are met.
-The amendments, which become mandatory for the Group's 2009 consolidated financial statements, with retrospective application required, are not expected to have any impact on the consolidated financial statements. - IFRS 3 (revised in 2008) and amended IAS 27 will become mandatory for the Group's 2010 Financial Statements, if endorsed by the EU.
+- Revised IAS 23 Borrowing Costs removes the option to expense borrowing costs and requires that an entity capitalise borrowing costs directly attributable to the acquisition, construction or production of a qualifying asset as part of the cost of that asset.
+If endorsed by the EU, the revised IAS 23 will become mandatory for the Group's 2009 financial statements and will have no effect on the Group's accounting policies. - The amendments to IFRS 2 Share Based Payment Vesting Conditions and Cancellations (January 2008) clarify the definition of vesting conditions and the accounting treatment of cancellations.
+If endorsed by the EU, the amendments become mandatory for the Group's 2009 financial statements, with retrospective application required.
+The amendments are not expected to have any effect on the consolidated financial statements of the Group. - IFRS 3 Business Combinations (revised in 2008) and amended IAS 27 Consolidated and Separate Financial Statements introduce changes to the accounting for business combinations and for non-controlling (minority) interest.
+The most significant changes from IFRS 3 (2004) and IAS 27 (2003) are the following: - IFRS 3 (2008) applies also to business combinations involving only mutual entities and to business combinations achieved by contract alone; - The definition of a business combination has been revised to focus on control; - The definition of a business has been amended; - Transaction costs incurred by the acquirer in connection with the business combination do not form part of the business combination transaction; - Acquisitions of additional non-controlling equity interests after the business combination are accounted for as equity transactions; - Disposals of equity interests while retaining control are accounted for as equity transactions; - New disclosures are required. - IFRS 3 (revised in 2008) and amended IAS 27 will become mandatory for the Group's 2010 Financial Statements, if endorsed by the EU.
 The carrying amounts of any assets and liabilities that arose under business combinations prior to the application of IFRS 3 (revised in 2008) are not adjusted while most of the amendments to IAS 27 must be applied retrospectively.
 The Group has not yet determined the potential effect of IFRS 3 (revised in 2008) and amended IAS 27 on the consolidated financial statements. - IFRIC 11 IFRS 2 Group and Treasury Share Transactions requires a share-based payment arrangement in which an entity receives goods or services as consideration for its own equity instruments to be accounted for as an equity-settled share-based payment transaction, regardless of how the equity instruments are obtained.
 IFRIC 11 will become mandatory for the Group's 2008 financial statements, with retrospective application required.
 IFRIC 11 is not expected to have any impact on the consolidated financial statements. - IFRIC 12 Service Concession Arrangements provides guidance on certain recognition and measurement issues that arise in accounting for public to-private service concession arrangements.
-IFRIC 12, which becomes mandatory for the Group's 2008 financial statements if endorsed by the EU, will have no effect on the consolidated financial statements. - IFRIC 14 IAS 19 The Limit on a Defined Benefit Asset, Minimum Funding Requirements and their Interaction clarifies when refunds or reductions in future contributions in relation to defined benefit assets should be regarded as available and provides guidance on the impact of minimum funding requirements (MFR) on such assets.
-It also addresses when a MFR might give rise to a liability.
-IFRIC 14 will become mandatory for the Group's 2008 financial statements if endorsed by the EU, with retrospective application required.
-The Group has not yet determined the potential effect of the interpretation on the consolidated financial statements.
+IFRIC 12, which becomes mandatory for the Group's 2008 financial statements if endorsed by the EU, will have no effect on the consolidated financial statements. - IFRIC 13 Customer Loyalty Programmes addresses the accounting by entities that operate, or otherwise participate in, customer loyalty programmes for their customers.
+It relates to customer loyalty programmes under which the customer can redeem credits for awards such as free or discounted goods or services.
+IFRIC 13 becomes mandatory for the Group's 2009 financial statements if endorsed by the EU.
+The Group has not yet determined potential effect of IFRIC 13 on the consolidated financial statements.